Bicycle highway

-A bicycle highway, also known as a cycling superhighway, fast cycle route or bike freeway, is an informal name for a bicycle path that is meant for long-distance traffic.
+A bicycle highway, also known as a fast cycle route or bike freeway, is an informal name for a bicycle path that is meant for long-distance traffic.
 There is no official definition of a bicycle highway.
-The characteristics of a cycle motorway mentioned by authorities and traffic experts include an absence of single-level intersections with motorized traffic, a better road surface (preferably asphalt or concrete) and the absence of traffic lights.
+The characteristics of a cycling highway mentioned by authorities and traffic experts include an absence of single-level intersections with motorized traffic, a better road surface (preferably asphalt or concrete) and the absence of traffic lights.
 Bicycle highways are mentioned in connection with traffic jam.
 Owing to higher average speeds than normal cycling infrastructure, they provide an alternative to the car in commuter traffic.
-Often a cycle motorway follows the route of a railway or other linear infrastructure.
+Often a cycling highway follows the route of a railway or other linear infrastructure.

 Definition

 Netherlands

 In the Netherlands the bicycle highway is not defined in the RVV (Reglement verkeersregels en verkeerstekens).
 However, there is a guideline for developing bicycle highways.
 The Dutch Ministry of Transport, Public Works and Water Management describes the bicycle highway as a long cycle path without crossings, on which cyclists can travel long distances.
 By building bicycle highways, the government hopes, among other things, to promote the use of bicycles for commuter traffic and thus prevent traffic jams.

 In the Netherlands, the following people can use a bike freeway: